-According to the Stylist, Olay was one of the first mainstream beauty brands to include niacinamide in their products.
-The skin quickly absorbs this cream, so it minimizes pores, evens out skin tone, and brightens the skin without feeling greasy or heavy.
+According to the Stylist, Olay was one of the first mainstream beauty brands to include niacinamide.
+The skin quickly absorbs this cream, minimizing pores, evens out skin tone, and brightens the skin without feeling greasy or heavy.
 Besides niacinamide, this formula contains vitamins C and E and green tea extract that protects the skin from free radicals.

 Best Niacinamide Masks

 These sheet masks are perfect for soothing breakouts, hydrating skin, and improving our skin barrier.
 It has niacinamide, hyaluronic acid, rose water, and is sure to calm and brighten the skin.